ext/pull-request-bundle-analyzer/README.md

 # Artifact size analyzer

 A small, zero-opinion tool to analyze and compare the sizes of build artifacts across branches and CI runs.
-Ideal for pull requests — it highlights size regressions and tracks compressed and uncompressed bundle sizes.
+Ideal for pull requests — it highlights size regressions and tracks compressed and uncompressed artifact sizes.

 - ✅ Configurable: include/exclude files and compression algorithms
 - ✅ Agnostic: works with any language or toolchain
-- ✅ Multi-artifact: measure multiple bundles in one pass
+- ✅ Multi-artifact: measure multiple artifacts in one pass
 - ✅ Outputs: JSON, Markdown, and plain text (for Actions, CLI, and API)

 ![Screenshot of a pull request comment made by this GitHub Action](example-comment.png)